 Unsure of what age you’re looking for?
 Our helpful, knowledgeable adoption counsellors will assist you and set up viewings so you can meet a variety of kitties to figure out which is the perfect fit for your family, home and lifestyle.

 Your relationship with your four-footed friend may well last longer than your various relationships with the two-footed variety.
-During the 20 odd years that you will spend with your cat, you may change jobs, move, get married or divorced, have children, have children grow up and leave home.
-Cats are very attached and devoted to their owners and their home (it may not seem like it at times, but it's true!)
-Many cats are turned into shelters because of lifestyle changes and many of them die of depression.
+During the 20 odd years you'll spend with your cat, you may change jobs, move, get married or divorced, have children, have children grow up and leave home.
+Cats are very attached and devoted to their owners and their home (it may not seem like it at times, but it's true!).
+Many cats are surrendered because of lifestyle changes and many of them die of depression.
 Don't let one of these events cause you to abandon or give away your cat.
 They rely on you and deserve to be treated with love, kindness and respect.

 Is the timing right?

 Think about where your life is headed and how your lifestyle might affect your pet.
 Many landlords do not welcome pets, which limits your housing choices if you rent your home.
-Also, if you plan on purchasing a townhome or condominium, many strata councils do not allow pets, which will again limit your choice of a home.
-If you are not prepared to work around this, then this is not the right time for you to adopt.
+Also, if you plan on purchasing a townhome or condominium, many strata councils also don't allow pets, which will again limit your choice of a home.
+If you're not prepared to work around this, then this is not the right time for you to adopt.

 Can you afford a cat?